 Beating anxiety and worry is possible, but it does take effort … and that is where working with an experienced therapist to guide you through the steps involved in treating anxiety and panic can be an important element in tackling your worrying.
 Having a knowledgeable guide enables you to work smart and be more effective more quickly in your dealing with your anxiety and stress, increasing the likelihood that you will succeed sooner rather than later.
 And when you do, you can once again feel that sense of being in control of your anxious thoughts, rather than at their mercy.

-If you think you or someone in your family would like the opportunity to work with me (Dr Clerkin) and have my support to overcome the challenges that they are facing with anxiety or some other emotional health issue at the moment, please don’t hesitate to get in touch for an initial chat.
-You can call me directly on 01244 677010, email email@example.com or use the link on the sidebar to book a free 15 minute consultation with me at a time to suit you.
+If you think you or someone in your family would like the opportunity to work with me (Dr Clerkin) and have my support to overcome the challenges that you or they are facing with anxiety or some other emotional health issue at the moment, please don’t hesitate to get in touch for an initial chat.
+You can call me directly on 01244 677010, email firstname.lastname@example.org or use the link on the sidebar to book a free 15 minute consultation with me at a time to suit you.